sl-sh-dev/sl-sh/README.md

 }
 ```

-- parse_int_to_float's job is to make sure that the signatures match, and, if they do
+- `parse_int_to_float`'s job is to make sure that the signatures match, and, if they do
-it calls the builtin_int_to_float function, otherwise it returns a LispError at runtime.
+it calls the `builtin_int_to_float` function, otherwise it returns a LispError at runtime.
 - the builtin_ function expands to something like this:

 ```rust